The Transformer Module 12a 5 min ▶ Narrated

 Learned projections

 W_Q, W_K, W_V are all learned weight matrices.
-In GPT-3 (d=12288, 96 heads, d_head=128): each of Q, K, V is shape [12288, 128] — that is 4.7M parameters per head just for projections.
+In GPT-3 (d=12288, 96 heads, d_head=128): each of Q, K, V is shape [12288, 128] per head — about 1.57M parameters per matrix, or ~4.7M for Q+K+V combined per head.
 With 96 heads across 96 layers, attention projections alone account for billions of parameters.
 These weights are what the model learns during training — not the attention patterns themselves.

 Causal masking